Codesai/website/_posts/2020-12-08-solving-beverages-kata-2.md

 <h2>Introduction.</h2>

-This the second and final part of a series of posts showing a solution to [the Beverages Prices Refactoring kata](/2019/04/beverages_prices_kata) developed recently with some people from [Women Tech Makers Barcelona](https://www.meetup.com/wtmbcn/) with whom I'm doing [Codesai's Practice Program](https://github.com/Codesai/practice_program) twice a month.
+This the last post in a series of posts showing a possible solution to [the Beverages Prices Refactoring kata](/2019/04/beverages_prices_kata) that I recently developed with some people from [Women Tech Makers Barcelona](https://www.meetup.com/wtmbcn/) with whom I'm working through [Codesai's Practice Program](https://github.com/Codesai/practice_program) twice a month.

-In the previous post we introduced a design based on composition that fixed the **Combinatorial Explosion** code smell and produced a flexible solution applying the decorator design pattern.
+In the [previous post](/2020/11/solving-beverages-kata-1) we introduced a design based on composition that fixed the **Combinatorial Explosion** code smell and produced a flexible solution applying the decorator design pattern.

-There is a potential problem in that solution because the client code, the code that wants to find out the price of beverages, has too much knowledge<a href="#nota1"><sup>[1]</sup></a> <- (nota: knowledge means coupling or connascence <- link) about how to create and compose beverages and supplements.
+There was a potential problem in that solution because the client code, the code that needed to find out the price of the beverages, knowed<a href="#nota1"><sup>[1]</sup></a> too much about how to create and compose beverages and supplements.

 Have a look, for instance, at the following line `new WithCream(new WithMilk(new Coffee()))`.
 It knows about three classes and how they are being composed.
-In the case of this kata, that might not be a big problem, since the client code is only comprised of a few tests, but, in a larger code base, this problem might spread across numerous classes generating a code smell known as **Creation Sprawl**<a href="#nota2"><sup>[2]</sup></a>(nota: hablar del code smell en el libro de Joshua Keriesvsky placing creational responsibilities in classes that should not be playing any role in object creation).
+In the case of this kata, that might not be a big problem, since the client code is only comprised of a few tests, but, in a larger code base, this problem might spread across numerous classes generating a code smell known as **Creation Sprawl**<a href="#nota2"><sup>[2]</sup></a>
 In this post, we'll try to reduce client knowledge of concrete component and decorator classes and their composition by encapsulating all the creational knowledge, behind a nice, readable interface that we'll keep all the complexity of combining the supplements (decorators) and beverages (components) hidden from the client code.

 Another more subtle problem in design based on composition has to do with something that we have inadvertently lost:  the fact that not all combinations of beverages and supplements were allowed in the menu.
 That knowledge was implicitly encoded in the initial inheritance hierarchy, and disappeared with it.
 In the current design we can dynamically create any combination of beverages and supplements, including those that were not included in the original menu, like, for instance a tea with cinnamon, milk and cream (doing `new WithCinnamon(new WithCream(new WithMilk(new Tea())))`) which you might find delicious :).We'll also explore possible ways to recover that limitation of options.